explodinglabs/jsonrpcserver/README.rst

     def index():
         return dispatch(sys.modules[__name__])

-The argument to ``dispatch`` can be any object containing methods that will carry out the requests.
-Here I've used this very module so we can write the methods right here.

-Now write the request handling methods, as you would any other Python function:
+Write methods to carry out the requests.

 .. sourcecode:: python

-    def add(num1, num2):
+    def add(num1, num2='Not a number'):
         return num1 + num2

-You can take any number of positional or keyword arguments.
+The request-handling methods can take any number of positional or keyword arguments.

 .. sourcecode:: python

     def find(name, age=42, *args, **kwargs):
         ...

-When arguments are invalid, raise ``InvalidParams``:
+When arguments are invalid, raise ``InvalidParams``.

 .. sourcecode:: python